 Visit Mgahinga Gorilla National Park and take part in gorilla trekking a unique and premier wildlife safari experience in Africa.
 Mgahinga National Park is a home to a section of mountain gorillas that today remain fewer than 1004 in the world.
 Gorilla trekking in this park is conducted in only Nyakagezi family the 1 gorilla group that has been habituated and set for visitor experiences.
 This gorilla group consists of 9 members with 2 silverbacks and it is remarkably, one of the best groups to explore while on gorilla safari in Uganda.

-Visit Mgahinga Gorilla National Park and enjoy thrilling gorilla experiences with no stress of crowds.
-Compared to Bwindi or Volcanoes National Park, Mgahinga National Park takes only 8 visitors per day to trek 1 habituated gorilla group.
-Besides it is an alternative destination for budget gorilla trekking given that visitors enjoy relatively cheaper prices as gorilla permits cost $600 per person.
+Visit Mgahinga and enjoy thrilling gorilla experiences with no stress of crowds.
+Compared to Bwindi National Park or Volcanoes National Park, Mgahinga National Park takes only 8 visitors per day to trek 1 habituated gorilla group.
+Besides it is an alternative destination for budget gorilla trekking given that visitors enjoy relatively cheaper prices as gorilla permits cost US$700 per person.

 Volcano hiking is a good reason why you should visit Mgahinga Gorilla National Park.
 This park forms part of the Virunga Conservation Area that is composed of Volcanoes National Park in northwestern Rwanda, Virunga National Park in eastern DRC.
 3 volcanoes that make up the 8 Virunga Mountain ranges are all confined within Mgahinga Gorilla National Park.
 Hikers on Ugandan safari to Mgahinga National Park have opportunity to hike Mount Muhabura ((4127meters) a highest and most challenging volcano to hike but rewards travel endeavors with breathtaking views of its scenic Crater Lake, surrounding areas and many birds.
 Sabyinyo Volcano (3645 meters) which is also popularly described as old man’s teeth and this comes with 3 stunning peaks and lastly, Gahinga which stands at altitude of about 3474 meters and takes 5 to 6 hour to and fro for a complete hike.